tachibana-shin/assistant.koplugin/README.md

     -- Provider-specific settings (override defaults in api_handlers/defaults.lua) provider_settings = {
         openai = {
-            defalut = true, -- optional, if provider is not set, will try to find the one with `defalut =  true` visible = true, -- optional, if set to false, will not shown in the profile switch model = "api-model",
+            default = true, -- optional, if provider is not set, will try to find the one with `default =  true` visible = true, -- optional, if set to false, will not be shown in the profile switch model = "api-model",
             base_url = "URL_to_API",
             api_key = "your-api-key", -- set your api key here